 What are the key benefits of setting performance targets at work?

 Setting performance targets boosts team unity and long-term success.
 It also makes employees happy and helps them grow.
-These targets guide productivity and help meet company goals.
+These targets guide productivity, improve performance measurement, and help meet company goals, including enhancing customer satisfaction scores.

 How do shared objectives reduce stress and boost morale?

-Shared goals make everyone clear about what they need to do.
-This reduces stress.
-When teams hit their goals, everyone feels more confident and happy.
+Shared goals give employees a clear sense of what is expected, reducing stress.
+When teams hit their goals, everyone feels more confident and motivated, aligning with overall organizational goals.

 What are SMART goals and OKRs, and how can they shape performance targets?